-Outdoor Adventure Club (1975) provides opportunities for its entire membership to take part in many wonderful outdoor activities such as camping, whitewater rafting, paintball and snowshoeing.
+Outdoor Adventure Club (1975) provides opportunities for its entire membership to take part in many wonderful outdoor activities such as camping, whitewater rafting, paintball, skydiving and snowshoeing.
 Membership is open to anyone with such interests, regardless of their individual level of experience.

 Contact: Carly Markowitz

 PyroDynasty Step Club (2016) is a newly created performance club that offers students the opportunity to learn to step.
 The club hopes to actively compete and perform at college events.

 Quidditch Club (2010) is a member of the Intercollegiate Quidditch Association (IQA) and competes in several local and regional tournaments.
 This club is open to all students who have an interest in playing a fun, unique sport.

 Rock Climbing Club (2015) is a newly created club that offers students the opportunity to hone their bouldering and rock climbing skills at the indoor rock wall in the new Student Life Center.
 The club also plans to participate in outdoor rock climbing trips and hopes to compete someday.

 Roller Hockey Club (2008) offers students the opportunity to practice and compete against other college clubs.
 The club competes in Division II of the Eastern Collegiate Roller Hockey Association (ECRHA).
 In 2016, the club earned a third consecutive bid to the NCRHA national championships, finishing second.